If you’re looking to nail your post-workout recovery, check out our list of the best protein powders you can buy in 2024.

 - May be too sweet for some

 Each serving of Protein Works’ Whey Protein 80 provides 20g protein and 99 calories (mixed with water).
 It’s sweetened with sucralose, so it’s low in fat and sugar.
 I found the texture super smooth, although the chocolate silk version might be a tad too silky for some.
 It’s got just 2.1g of carbs per serving, perfect for anyone watching their intake, and the ingredient list is refreshingly short.
 The packaging isn’t fully recyclable yet, but Protein Works says it’s working on that.
-With 14 flavors to choose from, including Millionaire’s Shortbread, and Strawberry with White Chocolate, there’s something for everyone.
+With 14 flavors to choose from, including millionaire’s shortbread and strawberry with white chocolate, there’s something for everyone.

 Protein per serving | 20g |